Fast randomized least-squares solvers can be just as accurate and stable as classical direct solvers: Numerical experiments

-We further confirm the backward stability of FOSSILS in~\cref{fig:grids_fossils}, where we show a contour plot of the backward error for FOSSILS (\emph{left}) and iterative sketching with momentum (\emph{right}) for combinations of parameters $\kappa,\norm{\vec{b}-\mat{A}\vec{x}}/u \in [1,10^{16}]$.
-As we see in the left panel, the backward error for FOSSILS is always small multiple of machine precision, regardless of the conditioning of $\mat{A}$ or the residual norm $\|\vec{b}-\mat{A}\vec{x}\|$.
+We further confirm the backward stability of SPIR in~\cref{fig:grids_fossils}, where we show a contour plot of the backward error for SPIR (\emph{left}) and iterative sketching with momentum (\emph{right}) for combinations of parameters $\kappa,\norm{\vec{b}-\mat{A}\vec{x}}/u \in [1,10^{16}]$.
+As we see in the left panel, the backward error for SPIR is always a small multiple of the unit roundoff, regardless of the conditioning of $\mat{A}$ or the residual norm $\|\vec{b}-\mat{A}\vec{x}\|$.
+We omit similar-looking plots for FOSSILS and sketch-and-precondition.